mikaelsvensson/names-backend/README.md

     keytool -genkey -alias selfsigned_localhost_sslserver -keyalg RSA -keysize 2048 -validity 700 -keypass changeit -storepass changeit -keystore ssl-server.jks

 If using Chrome, you may also want to "allow insecure localhost" when testing the front-end locally.
 Open Chrome and go to this "address": `chrome://flags/#allow-insecure-localhost`.

+## Postgres or Firestore

+The service supports two databases:
+ * Postgres (self-hosted SQL database)
+ * Firestore (cloud-based NoSQL database)

+### Choose database

+Select database to use by _enabling_ one of two Spring profiles:

+* Select Postgres: `--spring.profiles.active=db-firestore,...`
+* Select Firestore: `--spring.profiles.active=db-rdms,...`

+### Exclude support for one of the databases from JAR file

+You may want to only support for one database when building and packaging the service, for example when building the JAR file for your production environment.

+You can exclude support for the unnecessary database by _deactivating_ the corresponding Maven profile:

+ * Exclude Postgres support: `$ mvn package -P !hosted-with-postgres`

+ * Exclude Firestore support: `$ mvn package -P !serverless-with-firebase`

+Approximate JAR sizes:
+ * Only Firestore support (Postgres excluded): 75 MB
+ * Only Postgres support (Firestore excluded): 32 MB
+ * Both: 84 MB

 ## Email